Total Cost Reporting

 How can RBC facilitate calculation of TCR values for our funds?

-If RBCIS is providing Fund Accounting, we can provide FER, and Daily Cost Factor (DCF) as required and ransmit the FER and fund level DCF through to our Shareholder Services or other agreed formats.
+If RBCIS is providing Fund Accounting, we can provide FER and DCF as required, and transmit the FER and fund level DCF through to our Shareholder Services or other agreed formats.

 Can you show us a sample of how calculations are performed and what’s included?